meaf75/Time-recorder/README.md

 - You can change between months with the arrow buttons located in the window header.
 - Month name is displayed according user os language location.
 - In case of try to repaint window, you can find a custom menu option into the 3 dots window button and force repaint.
+- Now you can  pause the time recorder actions

 ![Image of time recorder repaint path](./img/repaint-option.png)